 Ensure Your Site’s Fast

 Fast sites are about more than choosing a ‘faster’ ISP (although that is important).
-There are a lot of technical coding elements that can significantly affect a site’s speed, and a lot of them are not obvious to anyone not familiar with ‘techy’ stuff.
+Many technical coding elements can significantly affect a site’s speed, and a lot of them are not obvious to anyone not familiar with ‘techy’ stuff.

 Fortunately, Google helps you out here, as their PageSpeed Insights tool will list out everything that’s slowing your site down, and will offer hints on how to fix the problems.
 Sometimes the fixes needed will require you getting help from someone more technically proficient than you, but some issues can be fixed as simply as resizing images or serving them in a different format.

 Ensure Your Site is Mobile First